Services and ports

 16443), such as the Kubectl command line utility, have to be aware of the CA (

 The authentication strategies enabled by default are:

 - X509 Client Certs with the client CA file set to

 Prior to version 1.19, the following strategy is also available:

 - Static Password File with password tokens and usernames stored in

 client.config kubeconfig file used by

-Currently all requests coming from authenticated sources are authorized as we have configured the api-server with
+By default all authenticated requests are authorized as the api-server runs with